 We recommend: Johnsons Clean N Safe Small Animal.

-Do not feed LETTUCE or AVOCADO as these can be harmful, but you can give your rats small amounts of fresh fruit and vegetables several times a week.
+Do not feed LETTUCE or AVOCADO SKIN or STONE as these can be harmful, but you can give your rats small amounts of fresh fruit and vegetables several times a week.
 It is recommended that you do not feed vegetables from the onion family, such as leaks/spring onions etc; as well as Citrus fruits, these are also not advised to be fed due to their toxicity.

 Do not pick fancy rats up by their tails as it hurts them.

 Do not keep them near televisions or stereos as these can produce high frequency sounds that will irritate them.

 Do not use aerosol cans near them as they can produce toxic fumes.

 Toys are essential in the domestic rats environment – they need mental and physical enrichment provided by plenty of things for them to do.
 Items such as rope ladders, hammocks and tubes are perfect examples for providing environment enrichment for your rats.

 Fancy rats can suffer with overgrown teeth that may have to be clipped by a veterinary surgeon.
 Always make sure there is plenty of gnawing material available.